 What to Expect at an Indian Wedding

-If you've been invited to your first Indian wedding, you're probably curious about what's going to happen.
+If you've been invited to your first Indian wedding, you may be curious about what's going to happen.
 We enlisted the help of Indian wedding planner Suniti Patel, of Lamhe Bridal Consultants in New Jersey, to get answers to some commonly asked questions about Indian weddings.

 Q: What should I wear to an Indian wedding ceremony?

 A: Brighter is better.
-Don't be afraid to wear a bold color; that will help you fit in with the Indian guests who'll be dressed in vibrant colors and eye-catching jewelry.
-If you don't have a traditional sari or lengha, don't worry.
-A jewel-tone dress with a shawl can mimic the festive look.
+Don't be afraid to wear a bold color—that will help you fit in with the Indian guests who'll be dressed in vibrant colors and eye-catching jewelry.
+If you don't have a traditional sari or lengha, don't worry—a jewel-tone dress with a shawl is appropriate too.

 Q: Is it true that Indian weddings last for several days?
 What will I be expected to attend?

 A: A traditional Indian wedding lasts an average of three days.
 On the first night, a priest will often perform the ganesh pooja, a ceremony that usually happens at home with only the couple, the bridal party and close relatives in attendance.

 The second day begins with a mehndi ceremony.
 For this, the bride and her female friends and family members will have intricate henna patterns drawn on their hands and feet.
 That evening, the sangeet takes place.
 Every wedding guest is usually invited, and it involves an introduction of the couple's families, mingling, a meal and dances or other performances.